f18m/cmonitor/README.md

                                           'network': collect network stats from /proc/net/dev
-                                          'cgroup_cpu': collect CPU stats from the 'cpuacct' cgroup 'cgroup_memory': collect memory stats from 'memory' cgroup 'cgroup_processes': collect stats for each process inside the 'cpuacct' cgroup 'cgroup_threads': collect stats for each thread inside the 'cpuacct' cgroup 'all_baremetal': the combination of 'cpu', 'memory', 'disk', 'network'
+                                          'cgroup_cpu': collect CPU stats from the 'cpuacct' cgroup 'cgroup_memory': collect memory stats from 'memory' cgroup 'cgroup_network': collect network statistics by interface for the network namespace of the cgroup
+                                          'cgroup_processes': collect stats for each process inside the 'cpuacct' cgroup 'cgroup_threads': collect stats for each thread inside the 'cpuacct' cgroup 'all_baremetal': the combination of 'cpu', 'memory', 'disk', 'network'